rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### acorn

 Any options that should be passed through to Acorn, such as `allowReserved: true`.
+Cf. the [Acorn documentation](https://github.com/acornjs/acorn/blob/master/README.md#main-parser) for more available options.

 #### acornInjectPlugins

-An array of plugins to passed to `acorn`.
-To e.g. use async iteration, you can specify
+An array of plugins to be injected into Acorn.
+In order to use a plugin, you need to pass its inject function here and enable it via the `acorn.plugins` option.
+For instance, to use async iteration, you can specify
 ```javascript
 import acornAsyncIteration from 'acorn-async-iteration/inject';